 - One, your mind is echoing its own thoughts.

 - Two, you're not speaking the same "language."

 Writing things down helps here.
 Through writing, you can first agree on the terms you use.
-Then you can drop your ideas on (digital) paper to not have it echo in your mind.
+Then you can leave your ideas on (digital) paper so as not to have it echo in your mind.

-After writing down your thoughts and reading those (and of others), you are much better able to come to an understanding of each other's ideas.
+After writing down your thoughts and reading those (and of others), you are better able to understand each other's ideas.